pantheon-systems/documentation/source/content/guides/accessibility/01-overview.md

 editpath: accessibility/01-overview.md
 ---

-<dfn id="acc">Web accessibility</dfn> means that websites, tools, and technologies are designed and developed so that people with disabilities can use them.
-It includes all disabilities that affect access to the Web, including auditory, cognitive, physical, and more.
+<dfn id="acc">Web accessibility</dfn> refers to building websites, tools, and technologies are designed and developed so that people with disabilities can use them.

 Making your site accessible not only benefits those with disabilities, but it also improves overall user experience across different devices and situations.
 It can increase your market share, manage legal risk, improve access to public sector revenue, and protect your brand.
 In addition, teams that embrace web accessibility find that by designing with a more diverse group of people in mind, they increase the likelihood of innovation.